pluralsight/guides/in-review/other/using-the-unsplash-api/article.md

 ### Like a photo

-Like a photo on behalf of the logged-in user.
+Upvote or like a photo on behalf of the logged-in user.
 This requires the `write_likes` scope.

 *Note*: This action is idempotent; sending the POST request to a single photo multiple times has no additional effect.